NIT-Administrative-Systems/AS-CloudDocs/infrastructure/vapor.md

 	- 'php artisan db:seed --class=\\Database\\Seeders\\StakeholderSeeder --force'
 	- 'php artisan import:example:update'
 ```
-3) After inital build, go back into the vapor.yml and UNCOMMENT the seeing and imports lines from step 2.
+3) After inital build, go back into the vapor.yml and UNCOMMENT the seeding and imports lines from step 2.

 4) All total, you will send three requests to the SOC
    - new CNAME for AWS cert validation